 15. Cross-train agents.

-Agents can’t be experts in everything, but they can be touchpoints for a lot of things.
+Agents can’t be experts in everything, but they can be touch points for a lot of things.
 The more information agents are armed with, the better they can navigate a difficult customer or complex issue.
-Schedule regular training sessions that give agents a high-level picture of what other departments are working on, doing now, and considering for the future.
+Schedule regular customer service coaching sessions that give agents a high-level picture of what other departments are working on, doing now, and considering for the future.

-16. Make crucial info readily available to agents.
+16. Make crucial information readily available for agents.

 Software that captures customer history data is a great resource for agents to use before and after they encounter roadblocks.
 Give agents a handy list of support services (billing, tech support, etc.), so they can consult without ending or escalating calls.